fhildeb/lukso-node-guide/node-setup/README.md

-# LUKSO Validator Node
+# EVM Validator Node

-This is a guide to setup a LUKSO validator node in home environment.
+This is a guide to setup a LUKSO or other validator node in home environment.
 Its recomended to choose a dedicated machine to run a node.

-## 1. Prequeries

 ## 1.1 Operating System Download